gsempe/gsempe.github.io/content/post/docker-run-logs.md

 ## Free your SSD space, delete docker history

-After few months of usage and if you never clean, projects after projects, Docker is literally eating disk space.
+After few months of usage and if you never clean, projects after projects, Docker is literally eating your disk space.

 Remove all the containers from your machine